Call us: 651-291-7263

 Mechanics who equip trucks with old or inadequate parts or cause further damage while they work can be held responsible.

-How Truck Accidents are Different from Car Accidents
+How Truck Accidents Are Different from Car Accidents

 Commercial truck accidents and motor vehicle accidents differ dramatically.
 Semi-trucks can weigh in excess of 80,000 pounds, more than 20 to 30 times the size of the average vehicle.
 The increased size also means increased fatality rates, injury, and property damage.

-Accident records typically rely on the accounts of witnesses and the involved parties as well as surveillance footage.
+Accident records typically rely on the accounts of witnesses and the involved parties, as well as surveillance footage.
 Fortunately, more information is available after commercial truck accidents.
 By law, commercial vehicles that exceed 10,001 pounds and/or carry more than a certain number of passengers must have an Electronic Logging Device.

 An ELD automatically records evidence of how much rest a commercial driver got prior to the accident.
 While not unique to commercial vehicles, event data recorders can also provide important records after a truck accident.
 EDRs provide information such as speed, brake application, and steering angle at the time of the accident.